tylerjromeo/aws-class-notes/ec2.md

 You can share snapshots, but you can only do it if they are unencrypted

 copying images/snapshots is SUPER important for the exam so know how to do it.

+## RAID, Volums & Snapshots

+instructions to create a RAID group with aws volumes, and launch windows vms.

+RAID types:

+* RAID 0 - Striped, No Redundancy, Good Performance
+* RAID 1 - Mirroed, Redundancy
+* Raid 5 - Good for reads, bad for writes, AWS discourages making RAID 5's on EBS
+* RAID 10 - striping and mirroring, good redundancy and good performance

+You'd use a RAID (probably 0 or 10) if you need better Disk I/O

+### Lab

+added RDP ports to our security group

+created a free windows ec2 instance

+(it actually cost a little money becuase we added 4 additional volumes)

+RDP into the instance with the user `administrator` and the password is from the platform

+have to use your key file to decrypt the passwor din the aws console.
+But it's making me wait 5 minutes first

+used remote desktop to get into the machine we launched

+go into disk management to see your mounted volumes.
+Mine were not online or initialized yet so I put them up

+created a new striped valume with all the disks.
+Now we have a RAID array with better IO than the root volume

+### How to take a snapshot of the RAID array?

+problem is that a snapshot excluded data held in caches

+This is usally fine, but in RAIDs it can cause problems.

+Have to freeze the file system, unmount the RAID array, or shut down the ec2 instance.
+These ooptions will stop the app from writing to disk and it will flush all caches.

+This is important if there's a question about snapshotting a RAID instance.
+Easiest way to go is shutting down the EC2 instance before the snapshot.

+## Create an AMI - Lab

+Start by stopping the ec2 instance

+Then go to volumes, and create a snapshot

+Once it's created, we copy it to another region, and encrypt it while copying it

+Change resgions and you can see your new snapshot

+Under actions, make an image off of the snapshot

+from the ami screen, go to launch

+In the storage tab you can see that the root device volume is encrypted

+launch instance and it will be copied from region to region.

+There are AMI availabel to buy/rent per hour with software built in.
+There are also community AMIs.
+However OTS ami's are not encypted.
+Encrypted AMIS will always be private

+Checked that the new instance was up, and then terminated it, and cleared out stuff in London region

+### notes

+Snapshots of encrypted volumes are encrypted automatically, same goes for volumes that are restored from encrypted snapshots

+You can't share encrypted snapshots

+unencrypted snapshots can be shared, or even sold

+AMIs are base images

+They are an important AWS building block, so make sure you understand them for the exam

+## AMI types

+2 different types: EBS backed, and instance store backed.

+Can select an AMI based on Region, OS, Processor architectore, or storage for rood device.

+Instance store is Ephermal, EBS backed is not.

+On default amis, root devices are always ebs

+under community AMIs, you can look for one that has an instance store.
+This limits what instance types you can use (can't use micro)

+At launch time, you can attach sdditional instance store volumes, but once it's created you can't add more.
+You can only add EBS

+With the EBS backed instance, you can stop it, take a snapshot, etc. You can't stop an instance store based volume.
+It's less durable.
+If the underlying host fails you will lose your data.

+You can *reboot* an instance store and not lose the data though.

+Instance stores are older, EBS is newer.

+You can detatch an EBS volume and attach it to another instance if you want.

+Honestly not sure why you'd use instance store. (looked it up, you'd use it for freqwuently changing data like buffers or caches.
+Advantage it that it's physically attached to teh host that the EC2 is on)